Lance Lynn

-Early life and amateur career
+Early life

 Lynn was born on May 12, 1987, in Indianapolis, Indiana, to Mike and Jenny Lynn.
 He was part of the Brownsburg, Indiana, Little League team that appeared in the 1999 Little League World Series.
 Brownsburg won the Central Regional Championship in Williamsport, Pennsylvania.
 He attended Brownsburg High School, where he played on the baseball team, with teammate Drew Storen, a fellow future major league pitcher.
 Lynn earned All-State honors in his sophomore and junior season.

 As a junior, Lynn hit .509 with 14 home runs and 46 runs batted in (RBIs).
 As a pitcher, he posted a 1.26 earned run average (ERA) and 160 strikeouts (SO) in 100 innings pitched (IP), a 10–3 win–loss record, and three saves.
 His team went 36–0 his senior year as they won the 4A state championship.
 That year, he hit .400 with 14 home runs; his ERA was 0.71 and record was 16–0.

 At Brownsburg, Lynn's cumulative batting totals included a .473 average and 92 RBIs.
 His career pitching totals were a 39–4 record, 1.10 ERA, seven saves, and 455 strikeouts in 288 IP.
 For the state of Indiana, Lynn was the Gatorade Player of the Year in 2005.
 He was also a Louisville Slugger and Electronic Arts All-America selection.
 When Lynn played at the Area Code Games, Nike named him an All-Star, and he was teammates with fellow future Ole Miss Rebels baseball signees Evan Button and Scott Van Slyke.

 The Seattle Mariners selected Lynn in the sixth round of the June 2005 MLB draft, but he did not sign.

+College career

 He instead chose to attend the University of Mississippi to play college baseball for the Ole Miss Rebels.
 In 2007, he set the Ole Miss single season (146) and career (332) strikeout records.
 He was named an All-Southeastern Conference second-team pitcher in 2007 and 2008.
 His overall college record was 22–12 with a 3.95 ERA.